Lakshminarayananc/agile-web-development-report/diary.md

 At the end of each presentation we applauded the team for their good work.

 The goals of this exercise were:

 * to give students the good "finished!" feeling at the end of the project
 * to let students compare their work
 * to highlight the good solutions on each project

 Students appeared to be interested in this.
 Some questions were asked about others' solutions.

-It would probably be a good idea to have this at the end of each sprint.
+It might be a good idea to have this at the end of each sprint.
 That would make other students problems more real, and it would provide a stronger incentive to get the project working at the end of the sprint.

 ### Retrospective

-This time we did it like this:

-Each team discussed among themselves and tried to answer four questions:

-* What problems did we have?
-* What did we learn?
-* What did we do right?
-*

-### General notes:
+Each team discussed among themselves what problems they had, what they learned, and what did they do right.
+After a few minutes, I talked to teams one by one, semi-privately.
+I presented my views of the teams strengths and weaknesses and suggested ways to improve their performance after this course.

+This seemed to be a better way to do the retrospective than the one we used last week.
+The problem was that it took a lot of time to talk with each team while other teams had to wait.
+Perhaps this should be interleaved with other between-sprints activities, such as customer feedback and sprint planning?

+### People over processes lecture.

+This was my attempt to end the course with an upbeat "now go and change the world" note and it seemed to work quite nicely.

+(A month later:) I paraphrased the lecture from memory and saved it here: [People over processes speech](people_over_processes.html).